 Pakistan: Civil society organisations

-Introduction to business and human rights standards and emerging EU due diligence legislation for local organisations working with labour rights and advocacy.
-Participants explored how these frameworks can be used to support workers and strengthen accountability in the Pakistani home textile industry.
+Introduction to business and human rights standards and emerging EU due diligence legislation for local organisations working with labour rights.
+Participants explored how these frameworks can be used to strengthen accountability in the Pakistani home textile industry.